slerman12/Help-me/Philosophy/Fire.md

 Careful with that [heavy water though](https://en.wikipedia.org/wiki/CANDU_reactor)!
 The extra neutron of deuterium flies out pretty easily, and is a bit unfriendly with uranium, like how the energy from the electrons do to hydrocarbons, pierces, and starts a hailstorm of other neutrons like it flying out of uraniums and doing the same.

-Though in the creation of helium-4, it comes in handy as the [reconfiguration engine for our sun](https://energyeducation.ca/encyclopedia/Nuclear_fusion_in_the_Sun#:~:text=This%20resulting%20proton%2Dneutron%20pair,and%20are%20released%20as%20sunlight.), where instead of hydrocarbons splitting to produce water, hydrogen and oxygen conjoin to produce helium and heavy water!
+Though in the creation of helium-4, it comes in handy as the [reconfiguration engine for our sun](https://energyeducation.ca/encyclopedia/Nuclear_fusion_in_the_Sun#:~:text=This%20resulting%20proton%2Dneutron%20pair,and%20are%20released%20as%20sunlight.), where instead of hydrocarbons splitting to produce water, hydrogen conjoin to produce helium and heavy hydrogen!

-The sun is water!
+The sun is heavy!

 <!--
 [^2]: Magnesium fire produces a lot of pollution.